Helping patients thrive and prosper

 More informed, better protection

-Transplant patients and physicians understand the importance of preserving the function of a newly transplanted kidney.
+You and your provider understand the importance of preserving the function of a newly transplanted kidney.
 Achieving this goal could mean avoiding both dialysis and returning to the transplant list.

-Early, informed treatment of underlying disease and patient adherence to medications are essential.
+Early, informed treatment of underlying disease and patient adherence to medications are essential to preserving kidney function.

 How does it work?